will/waitpr/README.md

 pr. `waitpr` will spin showing you the up-to-date status until all checks are finished, then exit.

+A notification will pop up if the checks take longer than one minute.
+Only on macOS right now, but patches welcome for linux.

+I've lost a lot of time getting distracted waiting for checks to finish.
+Then by the time I remember I'm supposed to merge a patch, someone else has already pushed to the main branch.
+So then I need to rebase and wait for the checks again, with a high probability of getting distracted again.

 ## Installation

 First make sure you have the [`gh` tool](https://github.com/cli/cli) installed